Call of Duty: Black Ops II: Soundtrack

+Release

 Internal leaks

 In February 2012, a product page for Call of Duty: Black Ops 2 appeared on Amazon France and was quickly taken down.
 No information had yet been released by Activision, but Gameblog claimed that Activision demanded the removal of its original report too.
 When it refused to do so, the publisher reportedly cut off Gameblog from ad support, review game mailings, and future Activision events for refusing to comply.
 Activision denied Gameblog's claims that it had been cut off.
 Around the same time, computer game artist Hugo Beyer also listed "Black Ops 2" as his current project in his LinkedIn CV, then removed his LinkedIn page.
 Beyer is an artist working for Nerve Software, "a Dallas-based independent developer" which has "helped" with previous Activision games including Black Ops in 2010.
 A "Black Ops 2" trademark by Activision was spotted January 2012.
 Further, Black Ops 2 was listed by the France international entertainment retail chain Fnac in March 2012, which touted a predictable November release date.

 On April 9, 2012, an image was leaked on the official Call of Duty website, which leaked the Call of Duty: Black Ops 2 logo, as well as a revealing date of April 28, 2012.
 The URL was later removed.
 On April 18, 2012, Kotaku received an image from "a retail source", which showed a teaser poster that lacked a game title but had clear clues to Black Ops and a May 2 date that seemingly points to an unveiling.
 On April 27, 2012, an image containing two Target pre-order cards sent by IGN reader Richard confirmed the game's title and release date.
 The cards clearly display the Call of Duty: Black Ops II logo, and the release date November 13, 2012.